• Skip to primary navigation

 • Do NOT overcook the pork - What is the best temperature for pulled pork?
 Pulled pork is best when the temperature reaches 195- 202 degrees.
 If the meat starts to get closer to 210 degrees, it can become overcooked and dry.

-The longest you should leave cooked pulled pork in the fridge is 3-4 days.
-If you plan on keeping it longer than that I would recommend freezing it.
+Once cooked the longest, you can leave cooked pulled pork in the fridge for 3-4 days.
+If you plan on keeping it longer than that, I would recommend freezing it.

 There are a few ways to reheat pulled pork for the best results.
 You can let the pulled pork defrost in the fridge and then reheat it in a skillet with a little bit of cooking fat for about 3-5 minutes.
 This will yield a slightly crispy pulled pork.